We have in school specialist teachers who teach music across the school. Every child receives one hour of dedicated music teaching across the week.

 We host a range of non-sport activities after school to enhance and enrich children’s learning.
 In the autumn, teachers lead clubs to support children’s interests in the curriculum.
 These include computing, needlework, science and art clubs.
 During the spring term, our focus turns to targeting children who needs academic support in phonics, maths and English.
 Dance and sports clubs are available throughout the year.

 Personal, social and health education/citizenship

 These are seen as vitally important in the development of happy, healthy individuals.
 The school follows the non-statutory guidelines of the National Curriculum 2000; Sex and Drug Education are incorporated into the wider PSHE programme.

 Exceptionally behaved children across the school enjoy taking responsibility for other children during lunchtime.
 They organise sports equipment and lead playground activities.

-A school camp takes place most years.
-Year 6 visit Fair Play House in Maldon, Essex.
+Year 5&6 visit Fair Play House in Maldon, Essex every other year.
 It is an outdoor activity camp; the range and demands of the activities becoming increasingly challenging for the older children.